huggingface/blog/synthetic-data-save-costs.md

 # The prompt now includes special tokens: '<s>[INST] You are a highly qualified expert ...  [/INST]'
 ```

-The formatted annotation instruction can now be passed to the LLM API.
+The formatted annotation instruction (prompt) can now be passed to the LLM API.
 We use the free Hugging Face [serverless Inference API](https://huggingface.co/docs/api-inference/index).
 The API is ideal for testing popular models.
 Note that you might encounter rate limits if you send too much data to the free API, as it is shared among many users.
 For larger workloads, we recommend creating a [dedicated Inference Endpoint](https://huggingface.co/docs/inference-endpoints/index).
 A dedicated Inference Endpoint is essentially your own personal paid API, which you can flexibly turn on and off.

 We login with the `huggingface_hub` library to easily and safely handle our API token.
 Alternatively, you can also define your token as an environment variable (see the [documentation](https://huggingface.co/docs/huggingface_hub/quick-start#authentication)).